ot4i/app-connect-templates/resources/markdown/Update Eventbrite event based on IBM Weather forecast_instructions.md

 1. Click the **Eventbrite / Retrieve events** node, and if you're not already connected, connect to your [Eventbrite account](https://ibm.biz/aaseventbrite).
 1. Select the Organization to use for this flow.
 1. Click the **HTTP / Invoke method** node, and in the Authorization field replace PERSONAL_OAUTH_TOKEN with your personal OAuth token for Eventbrite.
 For information about your personal OAuth token, see the [Eventbrite API documentation](https://www.eventbrite.com/platform/api).
-1. Click the **IBM Weather Company Data Limited Edition / Get forecast** node, and if you're not already connected, connect to your [IBM Weather Company account](https://ibm.biz/aasweathercdle).
+1. Click the **The Weather Company / Get forecast** node, and if you're not already connected, connect to your [IBM Weather Company account](https://ibm.biz/aasweathercdle).
 1. Click the **Eventbrite / Update events** nodes, and select your Eventbrite account.
 2. Click the **Slack / Send message** nodes, and select your Slack account.
 If you're not already connected, connect to your [Slack account](https://ibm.biz/aasslack).
 3. Optionally check the other nodes such as the JSON parser, Set variable, and Response nodes.